-Middle East The Syria crisis
+The Syria crisis

 The armed conflict in Syria, which has been ongoing since 2011, has sent the region into one of the biggest humanitarian crises the world has seen since the United Nations was founded.
 It is estimated that heavy fighting across large parts of the country has claimed several hundred thousand lives and left more than one million people injured.
-According to the United Nations, over 16.7 million people in Syria are now dependent on humanitarian assistance, and millions of people are threatened by hunger.
+According to the United Nations, about 16.7 million people in Syria are now dependent on humanitarian assistance, and millions of people are threatened by hunger.

 Two children carry a family hygiene package from UNICEF to their tent in Fafin camp near Aleppo.